Year 7 to 13 Resources

 Career Guidance Interviews

 One to one guidance interviews will be scheduled in school to allow students to talk about their career or to help students consider their key strengths if they are unsure.
 The purpose of the interview is to help students widen their career ideas and develop research skills so they are in a position to complete their own independent research.
-Students can refer themselves for an interview by speaking to Mrs Wood or Mrs Gresham.
+Students can refer themselves for an interview by speaking to Mrs Wood or Mrs Grant.

 Careers Lunch Time Drop in Sessions

 This is an opportunity to have a chat about anything career related.
-Whether you want to know the entry requirements for a particular course are unsure about option choices, are thinking about a number of careers, or even if you have no ideas, you are more than welcome to come and see Mrs Wood or Mrs Gresham.
+Whether you want to know the entry requirements for a particular course are unsure about option choices, are thinking about a number of careers, or even if you have no ideas, you are more than welcome to come and see Mrs Wood or Mrs Grant.

 Question to consider when choosing options